MarioCatuogno/Clean-macOS/README.md

 ## Useful links

+Click [__here__](https://github.com/MarioCatuogno/Clean-macOS/blob/master/doc/SETUP.md) to find a detailed list of instructions to run this script.

 Click [__here__](https://github.com/MarioCatuogno/Clean-macOS/blob/master/doc/APPS_LIST.md) to find a collection of various apps I've personally tested or used in the past on macOS.

 Click [__here__](https://github.com/MarioCatuogno/Clean-macOS/blob/master/doc/APPS_REMOVED.md) to find a list of all apps used in previous script versions.

-Click [__here__](https://github.com/MarioCatuogno/Clean-macOS/blob/master/doc/SETUP.md) to find a collection of commands/configuration for a fresh setup.

 ## Roadmap